Delivery Challan Under GST

 GST Rules on Delivery Challan

+As per the Section 31 of the CGST Act, it's important to provide a tax invoice when a registered taxpayer plans to transport goods from one place to another.
 The tax invoice includes information about the invoice value, the description of the delivered items, their quantities, rates, and amounts, as well as the GST that applies to them.

 In some circumstances, the transportation does not result in a sale; hence no tax invoice is generated.
 In these certain circumstances, a delivery challan is issued in place of a tax invoice.

-Read Also - What Is ERP Inventory Management? | Best ERP Inventory Management Software In 2023
+Read Also - Best ERP Inventory Management Software

 Retention Rules of Delivery Challan Section Under GST